 AW: [En-Nut-Discussion] Again a thread question

-> would like to "NutThreadYield" to give other thread the possibility to
+> something similar to give lower-priority-tasks the possibility to run.

 More information about the En-Nut-Discussion